waadmawlood/media/README.md

 // version >= 2
-// will return Media model or array of Media model by on Relationship
+// will return the Media model or array of Media Models on the Relationship
 $media = $post->syncMedia($files)->sync();
 $media = $post->syncMedia($files, $ids = [1,3])->sync(); // delete only these $ids and upload new files
 $media = $post->syncMedia($files)->label('cover')->index(3)->sync();